Twelve-Day War ceasefire: Global reactions

 Shares of U.S. and European airlines rose Tuesday 24 June.
 Financial markets priced-in the truce holding and crude oil flows not being disrupted, with oil prices holding and near multi-week lows.
 Euro area government bond yields were mixed Wednesday 25 June.
 An index of global stocks hit a record high, and resumed taking on more risk, away from the safe haven of the dollar.

-UN Secretary General António Guterres urged in a social media post that both sides respect the ceasefire, and expressed his sincere hope that it would be extended in the region.
-IAEA Director General Rafael Grossi also urged Tehran to resume cooperation, emphasizing diplomacy as the solution.
+UN Secretary General António Guterres urged both sides to respect the ceasefire and expressed hope that it would be extended in the region.
+IAEA Director General Rafael Grossi urged Tehran to resume cooperation, emphasizing diplomacy as the solution.
 (The Parliament of Iran voted the next day for the Atomic Energy Organization of Iran to end all cooperation.)

 Iran's semi-official Mehr News Agency announced that Iranian airspace would reopen 10:30 GMT Wednesday 25 June.
 Upon the return of Ben-Gurion International Airport to full operations FlyDubai (UAE), Tus Airlines (Cyprus), and Bluebird Airways (Greece) announced they would resume service Thursday; Hainan Airlines (China) is expected to follow suit Sunday.

-After a sharp increase on the morning of 23 June following the U.S. strikes on Iran, global oil prices had returned to roughly the same pricing before the Iran-Israel war started, with Brent Crude trading at $67 per barrel on 26 June.
-The national average price of gasoline in the United States reached a four-year low of around $3.20 by 26 June.
+After a sharp increase on the morning of 23 June following the U.S. strikes on Iran, global oil prices returned to roughly the same pricing before the war started, with Brent Crude trading at $67 per barrel on 26 June.
+The average price of gasoline in the United States reached a four-year low of around $3.20 by 26 June.
 Bob McNally, president of Rapidan Energy Group and former energy adviser to President George W. Bush, remarked "Assuming the cease-fire holds ... gasoline prices should remain where they are" and "President Trump desperately wants to avoid an oil price spike and just close down the war".